 A long-standing objective in neuroscience has been elucidating how in vivo neural activity relates to sensory processing, behaviour, cognition, and cortical processing.
-Researchers have attempted to understand this relationship by developing a wide-range of all-optical tools for calcium imaging in freely-behaving animals.
+Researchers have attempted to understand this relationship by developing a wide range of all-optical tools for calcium imaging in freely-moving animals.

-The requirements for in vivo calcium imaging vary depending on imaging resolution, animal model, field of view, data collection, and brain region.
-With a varying degree of requirements, there are different calcium imaging tools available to fully understand the complex connection brain activity and function.
+The requirements for in vivo calcium imaging vary depending on the imaging resolution, animal model, field of view, data collection, and brain region.
+With a varying degree of requirements, there are different calcium imaging systems available to decode the complex connection between brain activity and function.

 What systems are available for in vivo calcium imaging?